Nefsen402/destam-dom/docs/doc.md

 names.push('Ford');
 ```

-And of course, prefer to use `OArray` when possible to achieve constant time insertion.
+And of course, prefer to use `OArray` when possible to achieve constant time mutations.

 ## JSX
 JSX support is provided from the `transform/htmlLiteral` file.
 This can be hooked up to any build system with a vite example being provided in this repository.